A sense of urgency, no matter what

 I was wrong.

 Sometime later, I had read that if you have dense breast tissue, mammograms may be difficult to read.
-My daughter is a nurse practitioner, and she’d heard Joan Laufer speak at a conference and was really impressed, so I made second appointment at the Breast Center with Joan.
+My daughter is a nurse practitioner, and she’d heard an OHSU nurse practitioner speak at a conference and was really impressed, so I made second appointment at the Breast Center.

-Joan was amazing.
+The nurse practitioner at OHSU was amazing.
 She gave me the most thorough exam I’d ever had.
 She found two suspicious lumps, and I had an ultrasound right away.
-Thankfully I was fine, but Joan and I talked in detail about my family history—my mom had breast cancer—and she had me see a genetic specialist and an oncologist, so we could all come up with a proactive plan of action.
-So now, in addition to my annual mammogram, I see Joan every six months for a breast exam.
+Thankfully I was fine, but the nurse practitioner and I talked in detail about my family history—my mom had breast cancer—and she had me see a genetic specialist and an oncologist, so we could all come up with a proactive plan of action.
+So now, in addition to my annual mammogram, I see the nurse practitioner every six months for a breast exam.

 When I think about OHSU, I think about advanced medical care.
 I think about the true compassion of the professionals there, and how lucky I am to be in Portland where it’s all so accessible.
 I feel very fortunate for that.